Yaykut/opside-chain/README.md

-# Qtum SideChain
+# Opside
-## Qtum SideChain
+## Opside Chain

-Qtum SideChain is a modular and extensible framework for building Ethereum-compatible blockchain networks.
+Opside Chain is a ZK friendly modular blockchain platform with unlimited scalability.

-To find out more about Polygon, visit the [official website](https://polygon.technology/).
+To address the impossible triangle problem of blockchain consisting of decentralization, security and scalability, Opside proposes a vertically layered architecture that vertically divides the whole system into an asset layer, an execution layer, a Rollups layer and a data Opside's different layers have their own focus and are organically combined at the same time, thus achieving a stable triangular architecture.

-WARNING: This is a work in progress so architectural changes may happen in the future.
-The code has not been audited yet, so please contact [Qtum SideChain team](mailto:edge@polygon.technology) if you would like to use it in production.
+Opside is inherently friendly to the ZK-Rollup off-chain scaling solution, natively supports interoperability between ZK-Rollups, and relies on ZK-Rollups to achieve unlimited scalability, which fundamentally solves the scalability problem while ensuring large-scale decentralization and security.

 ## Documentation 📝

-If you'd like to learn more about the Qtum SideChain, how it works and how you can use it for your project, please check out the **[Qtum SideChain Documentation](https://sdk-docs.polygon.technology)**.
+If you'd like to learn more about the Qtum SideChain, how it works and how you can use it for your project, please check out the **[Opside Document](https://opsi.de)**.

 ---

-Copyright 2022 Polygon Technology
+Copyright 2022 Opside Protocol

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.